pianonate/patterning/README.md

 <pre><code>ls ~/.m2/repository/com/processing/processing
 </code></pre>

-At which point it will be set up to work with this gradle project
+### we need to reference the openGL native libraries
+THese libraries are installed with processing - i didn't go through the trouble (yet) of putting them all into the local maven- i know, inconsistent.
+You'll be able to see at the top of the build.gradle.kts that it references a variable that points to where they are located within your processing install.
+On my machine that would be:

+<pre><code>val pathToJoglLibraries = "/Applications/Processing.app/Contents/Java/core/library/"
+</code></pre>

+you'll need to change that to match your environment.
+I'm not sure if this is the best way to do this, but it works for me.
+If you have a better way, please let me know.

 ### update gradle properties
 because i'm not a gradle wonk, the hard lesson to learn when getting up and running with vscode, using its gradle extension, was that i had to update the distributionUrl in .gradle/gradle-wrapper.properties to 8.1.1 which is what i had installed with brew.
-You're probably an expert, so you know all about this sort of thing
+You're probably an expert, so you know all about this sort of thing.  i've switched to using intelliJ because of it's amazing support for Kotlin - and I'm not sure if intellij just knows how to do that that sort of thing.

+### that's it for the setup
+good luck - and let me know if any of this is wrong, or can be improved - I'd like it to be fully automated but that's for another day.